 The IHS will tell you if an import permit is required for your product.
 If needed, apply for a permit by completing the application form and returning it to MPI.
 Fees apply.

-Download the import permit application form [PDF, 183 KB]
+Download the import permit application form for animal products [PDF, 186 KB]

 If you have any questions about permits, email firstname.lastname@example.org